paulbares/phone-booking-manager/README.md

 ### Service

-`APhoneBookServiceTests` is an abstract class that defines all tests to be run with all different implementations of `PhoneBookService`. `JpaPhoneBookServiceTests` extends `APhoneBookServiceTests` and uses an implementation of `PhoneBookService` that relies on a Spring Data JPA (Java Persistence API).
+`APhoneBookingServiceTests` is an abstract class that defines all tests to be run with all different implementations of `PhoneBookService`.
+`JpAPhoneBookingServiceTests` extends `APhoneBookingServiceTests` to test  the `JpAPhoneBookingService` implementation.
+`MapPhoneBookingServiceTests` extends `APhoneBookingServiceTests` to test  the `MapPhoneBookingService` implementation.

 ### Controller

-The class `PhoneBookingControllerTests` contains test related to the REST API.
+The class `PhoneBookingControllerTests` contains tests related to the REST API.
 It makes sure that the rest endpoints are functional and can respond to http request coming from any http client.
 Moreover, it ensures proper HTTP status code are returned to the client when a check exception is thrown (See the class `AppErrorHandler`)

 The list of check exceptions is: `PhoneNotAvailableException`, `ReturnPhoneByIncorrectBorrowerException` and `UnknownDeviceException`.
 There are mapped respectively to the following status code: `400`, `400` and `404`.
-A message is already returned in addition to the code.
+A message is also returned in addition to the status code to give more information about the issue.

 ## Coverage